Geoff Grandfield combines an illustration practice with education and research.

 As an educator he founded and led the Illustration Animation Department at Kingston School of Art in London.
 He has held External Examiner and validation roles across U.K. Art Colleges at Undergraduate and Postgraduate levels.
 He currently supervises PhD research in Illustration Practice, with two completions to date.

-As co-founder of ‘Mokita’ the illustration forum (since 2010), he has campaigned for the greater recognition of Illustration as a subject and its significance for international visual culture.
+As co-founder of ‘Mokita’, an illustration critical forum (since 2010), he has campaigned for the greater recognition of Illustration as a subject, discipline and practice and its importance for international visual culture.

-2014 Educator of the Year 3×3 publishing New York
+3×3 publishing Educator of the Year

-AOI Awards, book illustration category winner
+five times Association of Illustrators Awards, book illustration category winner

-2001 D&AD Yellow Pencil Silver Award, best illustration series
+two D&AD Yellow Pencils, best illustration series